 Reheating Leftover Carnitas

 We have put together a full article all about how to best reheat your carnitas as well as proper storage!
-We highly recommend checking it out as well as some unique ways to use your leftover carnitas as well!
+We highly recommend checking it out as well.

 📖 Recipe